 Best first cars

 A good first car needs to be cheap to buy and to run.
 It also needs to be well-equipped, reliable and safe.
 Here's a rundown of the best

-Your first car is something you'll remember for the rest of your life - and we think those memories ought to be fond ones.
+Your first car is something you'll remember for the rest of your life and naturally, you’ll want the best first car that you can afford.
 Speak to people over a certain age and, for many, the idea of having a brand new first car was a dream rather than a reality.
 Thankfully, the affordability of new cars on Personal Contract Purchase (PCP) finance deals means that today it’s much more feasible for people buying their first car to be able to have a new one.

 New cars bring excitement and ease of use to the young motorist in terms of customisation options and technology, such as Apple CarPlay for hands-free phone calls and Spotify connectivity.
 For parents, new cars offer the reassurance that their children are driving cars made to the latest and strictest safety standards.
 They can also relax in the knowledge that modern engineering has made new cars more reliable.

 New cars are more fuel efficient than they ever have been, meaning running costs should be low, and there are deals out there to make the ownership experience as affordable as possible for a buyer on a budget.
 Peugeot’s ‘Just Add Fuel Telematics' finance package, for example, covers all the main motoring costs other than fuel.

 If the model on your first-car shortlist isn’t available with such a neat deal, you’ll need to balance various manufacturer and dealer discounts with cheap insurance costs.